Attempto/ACE-in-GF/README.md

 	Implementing Controlled Languages in GF.
 	N. Fuchs (ed.), CNL-2009 Controlled Natural Languages, LNCS/LNAI 5972, 2010.

-This version does not completely match (the latest version of) ACE, i.e. some ACE constructs are not supported, e.g.
+This version does not completely match ACE v6.6, i.e. some ACE constructs are not supported, e.g.

   * transitive adjectives: `mad-about` (`mad about` does not seem to work either)